From the Pastor - Dedication of Lateran Basilica

 Pastoral Pondering

 When we began offering the Traditional Latin Mass a number of years ago, we added the altar rails to meet the requirements of that particular celebration.
 The use of the rails gradually became the norm at the parish because more and more people started to use them.
-Personally, I believe it promotes reverence and devotion.
-At the same time, obedience is a virtue, and I think it is important to be united with other parishes in the Diocese and return to the normative practice as noted above which Bishop Martin is asking to be implemented on the First Sunday of Advent, November 30.
+Many believe it promotes reverence and devotion.
+At the same time, obedience is a virtue, and I think it is important to be united with other parishes in the Diocese and return to the normative practice as noted above, which we will implement here at St. Mark on the First Sunday of Advent, November 30.
+(Correction: The previous sentence was updated to clarify that this change applies only at St. Mark.)
 As noted above, each individual retains the right to kneel to receive the Eucharist.

 I also want to be clear that love and devotion for the Eucharist can be expressed in any number of ways within the life of the Church.
 No one can argue that the Diocese of Charlotte does not have a deep love for the Eucharist.
 It is the center of our lives, and it is certainly the center of our parish here at St. Mark.
 From our love for the Eucharist flows our commitment to effective catechesis, evangelization, and our tremendous outreach to the poor.
 Those things remain unchanged.